 2. THE ECO TRAILER: A SUSTAINABLE BUILDING BLOCK

 The Eco Trailer Park couldn’t live up to its name without Eco Trailers – but what would these look like?
 How would they function and perform?
-Just take a look at the Prefab Design [LINK] section of our website and you’ll see exactly what we have designed and prototyped and built over the last 20 years!
+Just take a look at the Prefab Design section of our website and you’ll see exactly what we have designed and prototyped and built over the last 20 years!

 The miniHOME, designed as the world’s first off-grid, solar-powered mobile dwelling and classed as a ‘travel trailer’, was based on sound ecological and advanced building-science principles.
 Such an Eco Trailer delivers even more durable, spacious comfort in all seasons and climates for a fraction of the price of a conventional home or cottage.
 Annual operating costs, even when in full-time, year-round use (in cold climates) can be as low as $800.
 In more temperate climates such as California, annual energy costs can be net-zero (with optional PV systems), with targeted gas costs less than $500.00.
 The Eco Trailers would target the claim to be the world’s greenest commercially available prefabricated dwellings.
 Designed in Canada for year-round living in a wide-range of climates, Doubleplusdesign provides an award winning design experience for the consumer seeking an affordable, simple, compact, contemporary and high-performance second home.